jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 ##### Superclasses and subclasses

-Entities may be specified superclasses and subclasses; this provides more semantic meaning to an ER model, makes the ER model more readable, and (depending on implementation) can reduce the number of NULLs in the database.
-There are several ways to implement super- and subclasses:
+Entities may be classified as superclasses and subclasses; this provides more semantic meaning to an ER model, makes the ER model more readable, and (depending on implementation) can reduce the number of NULLs in the database.
+There are several implementation options:

 - Subclass contains superclass PK along with its own unique attributes;
 - Subclass relations contain all superclass attributes along with its own unique attributes;